Flask-OIDC

 $ pip install Flask-OIDC

-To integrate Flask-OpenID into your application you need to create an instance of the OpenID object first:
+To integrate Flask-OIDC into your application you need to create an instance of the OpenIDConnect object first:

 from flask_oidc import OpenIDConnect